griff4692/chemotaxis/README.md

 ## Course Summary

-Course: COMS 4444 Programming and Problem Solving (Fall 2020)
+Course: COMS 4444 Programming and Problem Solving (Fall 2021)
 Website: http://www.cs.columbia.edu/~kar/4444f20
 University: Columbia University
 Instructor: Prof. Kenneth Ross
-TA: Aditya Sridhar
+TA: Griffin Adams

 ## Project Description

 Chemotaxis involves following a gradient in chemical signal concentrations toward reaching a target.
 Given a set of three chemicals (red, green, and blue), a controller applies chemicals to the map, and an agent moves in response to chemical stimuli.
 These chemicals diffuse throughout the grid over time.
 Further, there may be blocked cells in the grid that agents must move around.
 Your objective is to move your agent through the map to reach a target location as quickly as possible.

 ## Implementation

+This code was heavily adapted from the previous year's version of [Chemotaxis](https://github.com/adilovesgh/coms4444-chemotaxis).

 Along with designing some maps for the project, you will be creating your own controller and agent that extend the simulator's abstract controller and agent, respectively.
 Please follow these steps to begin your implementation:
 1. Enter the `coms4444-chemotaxis/src/maps` directory, and create a folder called "g*x*" (where *x* is the number of your team).
 For example, if you are team "g5," please create a folder called "g5" in the `maps` directory.